csmasayon/pfats/README.md

-# PHYSICAL FITNESS ACTIVITY TRACKER SYSTEM
+# Physical Fitness Actvity Tracker System

 A personalized user dashboard using the Strava API.